 Also known as golden Japanese sweetflag (Acorus gramineus ‘Ogon’), this plant is ideal for containers and water gardens alike.
 It’s extremely flexible, as it can be grown with its toes in the water or partially submerged.
 The beautiful foliage is light green and highlighted with bright yellow stripes, remaining beautiful all season and sometimes through the winter.
 An all-around great plant that adds a bright, cheerful spot to any water feature!

-The flowers range from a mere 2″ in diameter to some blooms measuring 12″ or more.
+The flowers range from a mere two inches in diameter to some blooms measuring 12″ or more.
 Their leaves typically float unless they’re crowded, and are more or less round, ranging from 2″ across to over 6 feet for the giant Victoria.
-Waterlilies are perennial and can be broken down into 2 basic groups; hardy and tropical.
+Waterlilies are available in both hardy and tropical varieties.